Afghans still hope to find survivors from quake that killed over 2,000 in western Herat province

 Afghans bury hundreds of people killed in an earthquake at a burial site, outside a village in Zenda Jan district in Herat province, western of Afghanistan, Monday, Oct.
 9, 2023.
 Saturday’s deadly earthquake killed and injured thousands when it leveled an untold number of homes in Herat province.
 (AP Photo/Ebrahim Noroozi)

-ZINDA JAN, Afghanistan (AP) — Clinging to hope that finding survivors was still possible, Afghan rescuers and villagers kept digging through rubble on Tuesday in western Herat province, three days after one of the deadliest earthquakes in the region left more than 2,000 dead.
+ZINDA JAN, Afghanistan (AP) — Clinging to hope that finding survivors was still possible, Afghan rescuers and villagers kept digging through rubble in western Herat province on Tuesday, three days after one of the deadliest earthquakes in the region left more than 2,000 dead.

 The epicenter was about 40 kilometers (25 miles) northwest of the city of Herat, the provincial capital, the U.S. Geological Survey said.
 Several of the aftershocks have been strong, including one on Monday that again caused residents of the city to rush out of their homes.